Scoan5/System-Setup-Automation-Script/README.md

 * Create a new user
 * Install new packages (ex: htop, wget, curl, etc.)
 * Fundamental conditional statement (if/else)
-* Script created for seamless workflow.
+* Bash script created for seamless workflow.

 # Requirements / Prerequisites